 What turns leaves into green blobs, is longer than it is round and is shared by nearly half the people you know?
 The answer is closer than you might think.

 Myopia, commonly known as nearsightedness, is the most common cause of impaired vision in people younger than 40 — and its presence is growing rapidly.
-30-40% of the U.S. population is nearsighted today.1
+Over 40% of the U.S. population is nearsighted today.1

-By 2050, it’s predicted nearly half of the global population will be myopic.1 But why?
-Let’s look into some if the easy-to-read signs and possible cause of this condition.
+By 2050, it’s predicted nearly half of the global population will be myopic.1,2 But why?
+Let’s look into some of the easy-to-read signs and possible cause of this condition.

 Understanding myopia: The long game